 - The communication server takes up the space of 1.5 height units inside the 19" rack.
 (1 Unit corresponds to 44.45 mm). - The holes in the mounting plates allow two communication servers to be placed directly above each other with a space requirement of three units.
-Different holes in the mounting plates are used for this purpose (see Fig. 16).

-- The space on the left and right between the communication server and the panels of the 19" rack is for heat dissipation and must remain clear. - The installation of a fan is mandatory whenever an Mitel 430 is rack-mounted; the fan is included in the Mitel 430 rack-mounting kit.

-Note: The rack mounting set always includes fastoning servers for the fan.
-On the
+Different holes in the mounting plates are used for this purpose (see below figure). - The space on the left and right between the communication server and the panels of the 19" rack is for heat dissipation and must remain clear. - The installation of a fan is mandatory whenever an Mitel 430 is rack-mounted; the fan is included in the Mitel 430 rack-mounting kit. - NOTE: The rack-mounting set always includes fastening screws for the fan.
+On the Mitel 415 these two screws are superfluous.